SansGuidon/bookmarks/README.md

 * [Finn Brunton & Helen Nissenbaum](https://thereader.mitpress.mit.edu/the-fantasy-of-opting-out/) - (2019) The Fantasy of Opting Out
 > There is no simple solution to the problem of privacy, because privacy itself is a solution to societal challenges that are in constant flux.
 If the apparatus of total surveillance that we have described here were deliberate, centralized, and explicit, a Big Brother machine toggling between cameras, it would demand revolt, and we could conceive of a life outside the totalitarian microscope.
 * [The Free Software Foundation](https://www.fsf.org/givingguide/v11/) - (2020) Ethical Tech Giving Guide - Does the gift you're giving your loved ones put someone else in control?
-* [Mozilla](https://foundation.mozilla.org/en/privacynotincluded/) - (2020) Privacy not included* | Be Smart.
-Shop Safe. | How creepy is that smart speaker, that fitness tracker, those wireless headphones?
-We created this guide to help you shop for safe, secure connected products.
 * [Lionel Dricot](https://ploum.net/gemini-le-protocole-du-slow-web/) - (2020) 🇫🇷 [FR] Gemini, le protocole du slow web
 * [Eddie Barraco](https://www.synbioz.com/blog/tech/gemini-avenir-du-web) - (2021) 🇫🇷 [FR] Gemini, l'avenir du Web ?
 * [Aliza Vigderman & Gabe Turner](https://www.security.org/vpn/anonymity/) - (2021) How To Remain Anonymous on the Internet | Learn over 20 ways to stay as private as possible on the web.